 I’ll need around 20-30 minutes to grab photos of your centerpieces, cake, and decor before guests arrive.
 Before the ceremony is always best if we can sneak there or if you’re with your guests during cocktail hour in a separate space, that time is great too because candles are lit and the cake is out.
 When your ceremony and reception are at 2 different locations (as in addresses and venues, not parts of a building), there is no easy way to grab photos unless it is close to the getting ready area or we schedule a time for detail photos and drive time.

-In order to have killer photos, we need killer decor!
-I always recommend uplighting, ceiling decor (looks amazing in your dancing shots!) and centerpieces.
-You don’t have to drop a ton of money, you just want everything to look cohesive when arranged together and have your wedding color palette.
-Uplighting isn’t that expensive and some DJ’s provide it as an upsell, and it truly transforms a room.
+In order to have killer photos, we need stunning decor!
+I always recommend uplighting, ceiling lighting and fabric (looks amazing in your first dance shots!) and centerpieces.
+Candles and light everywhere adds romance and elegance.
+You don’t have to drop a ton of money to create a beautiful space.
+If it’s in the budget, uplighting can truly transform a room.

-Something to remember: Whenever I am going to photograph the room decor, let your venue know I don’t want anyone in the room.
+Whenever I am going to photograph the room decor, let your venue know I don’t want anyone in the room.
 Whether it’s staff filling water glasses or placing salads, have them hold off a few minutes or place it before we arrive.
 Nothing is worse than us arriving and not being able to get the few shots we grab in that time.
 Also, make sure to communicate when your cake needs to be ready so we can grab a shot of that!
-If it’s really early and they’re worried about the cake being out long (if it’s hot, for example), we can grab it after you’re introduced as long as you do not go straight into cutting your cake after introductions.